-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editor, Jason M Osborn of Mayer Brown LLP, for his continued assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, Wendy Abkin, Barton WS Bassett, Sanford W Stark and Drew A Cummings of Morgan, Lewis & Bockius LLP, for their continued assistance with this volume.